garretrc/ggvoronoi/README.md

 ## Contact info

-For questions about usage/syntax or for reporting bugs, email Robert Garrett at garretrc@miamioh.edu or raise an issue on this repository.
+For questions about usage/syntax or for reporting bugs, email Robert at rcg4@illinois.edu or raise an issue on this repository.

 To contribute to the package or see past contributions, see the [CONTRIBUTING.md](CONTRIBUTING.md) file